Abraham 1980 AM – 2155 AM, contemporaneous with Noah, Shem, Nimrod, Eber, Jacob

 - and the fellowship of his sufferings,

-This doesn’t mean that if we sin or fail to live up to a certain standard we “lose our salvation.”
+But neither does this mean that if we sin or fail to live up to a certain standard we “lose our salvation.”
 Go back to the archetype, David.
 He committed murder and adultery, but he also repented and brought forth “works meet for repentance” when he accepted God’s chastening in his life.
-He remained submitted to God’s will, as described in the previous post.
+Despite suffering he remained submitted to God’s will, as described in the previous post.
 To claim salvation because you privately muttered a prayer during a church invitation then went out and continued living as before is to be one of the people of the lie of the devil.

 “This then is the message which we have heard of him, and declare unto you, that God is light, and in him is no darkness at all.
 If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth: But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.
 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make him a liar, and his word is not in us.”
 (I Joh 1:5-10)